Colorado Pauses Use Of Johnson & Johnson COVID Vaccine

 Those scheduled to receive the J&J vaccine will either receive the Pfizer or Moderna vaccine instead.
 The state’s mobile vaccination buses, which have been administering only the Janssen vaccine, were canceled Tuesday and Wednesday.

 Last week, a mass vaccination clinic at Dick’s Sporting Goods Park in Commerce City was paused because 11 people who received the J&J vaccine had adverse side effects.
 Two people were taken to the hospital and later released from the emergency department.
-Centura Health was administering the vaccine and paused the use of the Janssen vaccine at its drive-up vaccination clinics, instead only distributing the J&J vaccine at “ambulatory care and physician clinic settings.”MORE NEWS: Colorado Severe Weather Awareness Week: Tornado Season Is Around The Corner
+Centura Health was administering the vaccine and paused the use of the Janssen vaccine at its drive-up vaccination clinics, instead only distributing the J&J vaccine at “ambulatory care and physician clinic settings.”MORE NEWS: Fund Set Up For Brad Brubaker's Family, Victim In Denver Highlands Crash

 The day after the incidents at Dick’s Sporting Goods Park, the Colorado Department of Public Health and Environment said those reactions experienced did not indicate problems with the vaccine.